Thread parallelism

 The goal of the language script is to have a fixed unit of work that can be done by a custom amount of cores.

 This language script is called by the Slurm script, i.e. not directly by a user.
-If the calculation script is absent, the benchmark script will (try to) download it for you.
+If the language script is absent, the benchmark script will (try to) download it for you.

 How do I run it anyways?